|Full time||1 year||2 days a week||September 2017|

 This course was previously called Design: Product+Space MA.

-Students are expected to evidence a robust personal manifesto with direction and purpose reflecting their own area of study.
+Students are expected to have a robust personal approach with direction and purpose reflecting their own area of study.
 Students are required to be self-directed, reflective and practical in approach.
 The course is studio and project based.
 Activities can include specialist lectures, workshop inductions, group and personal tutorials, seminars and symposiums.

-This course is part of the Schoo of Design's postgraduate programme.
+This course is part of the School of Design's postgraduate programme.

 The structure – shared with students from the Communication Design MAs, Fashion MA, and Sustainable Design MA – enables you to explore your individual specialist interests within an integrative learning environment that provides a comprehensive understanding of the value and role of interdisciplinary methods and ways of working.
 The influences and impact of thinking from other related design subjects on your own specialist study is an important aspect of the identity and the community of interdisciplinary practice at masters level in the School of Design.